tggrsmth/Jackbox/README.md

 How to use the project:
-1. Using a browser, open the Node.js host server on port 3000 at the root directory(/).
+1. Using a browser, open the Node.js host server on port 3000 at the home directory(/home).
 This will bring up a form to enter user data.
 2. Once you fill out the fields on the form appropriately then click the Submit button.
 3. Your user data will be appended to a user.csv file that is hosted in the root directory of the Node.js server.
 4. Administrators can go to the /allusers endpoint on the host Node.js server with a browser or an api testing tool.
 This will drop a allusers.csv to their Downloads directory so it can be opened by the administrator.